 The Publicly Available Information definition set out in the Definitions is broader and more detailed than that set out in the Long Form Confirmation.
 The Long Form Confirmation provided that information would not qualify as Publicly Available Information if either party or any Affiliate of either party to the Credit Derivative Transaction was cited as the sole source of that information.
 This condition was modified in the Definitions.
 The Working Group noted that a party to a Credit Derivative Transaction may often be in a strong position to comment on the existence of a Credit Event by virtue of other commercial relationships that it may have with the Reference Entity.
 Under the Definitions, information will qualify as Publicly Available Information even if a party or one of its Affiliates is cited as the sole source of that information as long as the party or Affiliate is acting in one of the capacities listed in (a)(i).
 These capacities include trustee, fiscal agent, administrative agent, clearing agent or paying agent for an Obligation.
 Information from third parties acting in one of those capacities is also acceptable as Publicly Available Information.
+ISDA is currently considering whether, where the Buyer is both the sole source of information (acting in one of the capacities listed in (a)(i)) and a holder of the Obligations with respect to which a Credit Event has occurred, the Buyer should be required to provide a certification that the Credit Event has occurred.
+Any amendment which may be decided upon will be made by way of a Supplement to the Definitions.

 Information arising in relation to or derived from certain judicial or similar proceedings and pronouncements or in a petition or filing in a proceeding described in Subsection (d) of the Bankruptcy Credit Event will also constitute Publicly Available Information pursuant to Subsections (a)(iii) and (iv).
-ISDA is currently considering whether any changes to this definition are necessary or appropriate to clarify that other filings, particularly those with primary regulators will also constitute Publicly Available Information.
+ISDA is currently considering whether any changes to this definition are necessary or appropriate to clarify that information contained in or derived from other proceedings or filings, and particularly those with primary regulators, will also constitute Publicly Available Information.
 Any amendment which may be decided upon will be made by way of Supplement to the Definitions.

 The focus of Section 3.5(b) is the transferability of information.
 Often, a Seller under a Credit Derivative Transaction is the Buyer in another similar transaction.
 The Seller in relation to Transaction 1 (“T1”) may be the Buyer in relation to an almost identical Credit Derivative Transaction, Transaction 2 (“T2”).
 In such circumstances, if the Seller receives information in relation to T1 that qualifies as Publicly Available Information for T1, it may wish to transfer that information to the Seller in respect of T2.
 Section 3.5(b) entitles the Seller to assume that any Publicly Available Information it receives may be freely transmitted to third parties.